Molesmalo/StarWarsMod4AirMash/Features.md

 Messages that are longer than the maximum lenght are split and sent in parts.
 This applies for messages to All, Team, Whisper and Say (bubble).

+The messages are now split preserving whole words (thanks Nup!).

 ![Split Chat](https://molesmalo.github.io/StarWarsMod4AirMash/WebResources/SplitChat.jpg)

 Thanks to player "Linus Torvalds" for this idea.

+### ** Transparency in chat bubbles. **

+The chat bubbles are now translucent, so you can now see the action behind them.

 ### URL Links